moj-analytical-services/data-engineering-template/README.md

 Config changes for yamllint should go in `.yamllint`.

-We use the standard Black config.
-If you want to change it, you can put config settings in a file called `pyproject.toml`, under a heading that says `[tool.black]`.
+We use the standard Black config, so this repo doesn't include a config.
+To make config changes, add them to a file called `pyproject.toml`, under a line saying `[tool.black]`.

 ## Licence
 [MIT Licence](LICENCE.md)